snaabir/bdbazr/README.md

 bdbazr
 ======
-This is classified ad posting site build on opensource php framework codeigniter.
+This is classified ad posting site building on open source php framework codeigniter.